Comping Real Estate – House Comps – How Do I Comp A House?

 - How do I comp a house?

-- What are the most important things to know about comping real estate?
+- What are the most important things to know about comping in real estate?

 - What matters most when comping a house?

-Location is the most crucial aspect when comping a property.
+Location is the most crucial aspect when comping a property or looking at comps for real estate.
 A property is worth what a willing buyer will pay a willing seller for it.

 Locations can be desirable for any number of reasons.